Politics of Victoria

 Politics of the Australian state of Victoria takes place in the context of a constitutional monarchy with a bicameral parliamentary system, and like other Australian states, Victoria is part of the federation known as the Commonwealth of Australia.

-Victorians, and Melburnians in particular, are considered by some analysts to be more progressive than other Australians.
-The state recorded the highest Yes votes of any state in the republic referendum and same-sex marriage survey.
-Victorians are said to be "generally socially progressive, supportive of multiculturalism, wary of extremes of any kind".
-However, the Liberal Party along with the Nationals at varying points had continuous governance from the 1955 Victorian state election to the 1982 Victorian state election, in part due to the Australian Labor Party split of 1955.

 State government

 The nominal head of the Government of Victoria is the King of Australia, represented in the state by the Governor of Victoria.
 Legislative power rests with the Crown and the two houses of the Parliament of Victoria.
 The powers and responsibilities of the parliament are defined in the Constitution Act 1975.

 The Victorian Government is often referred to as "Spring Street", a metonym of the street of that name where the Parliament House of Victoria is located in Melbourne.

 Parliament of Victoria

 The Parliament of Victoria is bicameral, consisting of a Lower and an Upper house.

 The Victorian Legislative Assembly (lower house) is composed of 88 members of parliament, each of whom represent a single electoral district and are elected using a preferential voting system/Instant-runoff voting.
 The Legislative Assembly currently sits for fixed four-year terms.
-The leader of the party with a majority in the Legislative Assembly (or with the confidence of the Assembly) is appointed by the Governor as the Premier of Victoria.
+The leader of the party with a majority in the Legislative Assembly (or with the confidence of the Assembly) is appointed by the governor as the premier of Victoria.

 The Victorian Legislative Council (upper house) has 40 members (or MLCs), representing eight electoral regions.
 Five members are elected for each province using a proportional voting system/Single transferable voting.
 Prior to 2003, the Legislative Council comprised 44 members from 22 two-member provinces until a 2001 constitutional committee recommended the council be re-organised to the current system.

 General elections are held every four years, electing the entire Legislative Assembly and half of the Legislative Council.
-The last state election was on 24 November 2018.
+The last state election was on Saturday, 26 November 2022.